symfony/symfony-docs/components/console/events.rst

 .. index::
     single: Console; Events

-.. versionadded:: 2.3
-    The feature described in this chapter was added in 2.3.

 Using Events
 ============

+.. versionadded:: 2.3
+    Console events were added in Symfony 2.3.

 The Application class of the Console component allows you to optionally hook into the lifecycle of a console application via events.
 Instead of reinventing